You may wish to see a page with a map of the region first.

-Taxiarches Mitropoleos: external painting showing Archangel Michael between Bulgarian Tsar Michael Asen and his
+Taxiarches Mitropoleos: external painting showing Archangel Michael between Bulgarian Tsar Michael Asen (1322-1355) and his

-mother Eirini, a Byzantine princess
+wife Eirini, a Byzantine princess

 Taxiarches means archangels and this old church was in particular dedicated to Archangel Michael who was regarded by Greeks as the heir of the god Hermes as leader of souls to Hades and as the weigher (of souls) on Judgement Day.
 It is thought that the church served as the mortuary chapel.